tomzazo/azure-mqtt-temperature-telemetry/src/README.md

 ### Usage

 1.)
-Run `make deploy` from root.
+Change Ansible inventory to point to your Raspberry Pi device.

 2.)
-Register systemd services from `systemd/system` in Raspberry Pi OS.
+Run `just setup` at root.

 Raspberry Pi will read the temperature in Celsius every 30 seconds and then report it to Azure every minute.